International Certificate for Operators of Pleasure Craft: History of the ICC

 The origins of the ICC arose from navigation on the Rhine and the Danube (Central Commission for Navigation on the Rhine) and the need for reassurance that vessel operators were competent to ensure safety of navigation and protection of the environment as they moved from one country to another.
 As a result, on 29 January 1979, the United Nations Working Party on Inland Water Transport adopted Resolution 14, which recommended the introduction of a European document for an International Certificate (International Card) to provide those assurances.
 The Resolution was also intended to facilitate 'waterborne tourism'.
 Until then operators could well have been expected to produce competency certificates for each country whose waters they were on.

 In the mid-nineties, the Working Group on Inland Water Transport considered that Resolution 14 needed updating and strengthening and on 16 October 1998 the Working Party adopted their revisions as Resolution 40; this replaced Resolution 14.

-The International Certificate for Operators of Pleasure Craft created in Resolution 40 is now more commonly referred to as the International Certificate of Competence or simply ICC.
 The ICC is only applicable where the visited state has also adopted or recognises the ICC as a valid standard of competency.

 Application of the ICC

 Resolution 40 not only included operators of pleasure craft bound for or on the inland and coastal waters of foreign states but specifically included bareboat charter vessels.
 Significantly, it also set out the nautical, regulatory and technical competency requirements to be achieved and a minimum age (16 years of age) for the issue of an ICC irrespective of individual national schemes.

 It is the professional opinion of the UNECE IWC that the standards set out in Resolution 40 provide a reasonable and appropriate level of competence for day sailing with due regard to the safety of navigation and crew and the protection of the environment.
 It is strongly recommended that governments recognise this rather than be drawn into discussions on where the ICC may or may not fit into their own national schemes – much the same as acceptance of the international driving licence.

-As of 2013 only 22 countries have adopted either resolution so far, of which 16 are EU member states.
+As of 2026, 25 states apply either Resolution 40 or the earlier Resolution 14.
+Of these, 24 are UNECE member states; South Africa applies Resolution 40 but is not a UNECE member state.
 In reality many countries choose to accept the ICC even though they have not adopted the resolution – but of course this is on their terms and can be subject to local variations.
 Spain, Greece and Portugal, for example, have not adopted Resolution 40 but are still most likely to ask visitors for an ICC.
 In reality, the ICC is more widely accepted as proof of the holder’s competence than adoption of Resolution 40 would suggest.

-Implementation of Resolution 40
+Application of Resolution 40

-The following UNECE member states have adopted Resolution 40 and thus officially accept the ICC as a proof of competence in their territories: